 Frequently Asked Questions

 You do not!
-There are many loan programs out there that require far less than 20% as a down payment.
-There are requirements to qualify for any loan, so talk to a mortgage professional to learn more about which loans with lower down payments you might qualify for.
-Our partners at Gray Fox Mortgage are great resources if you have questions about qualifying.
+Most loan programs, even conventional loans, require far less than 20% as a down payment.
+There are requirements to qualify for any loan, so talk to a mortgage professional to learn more about which loans you might qualify for.
+Our partners at Gray Fox Mortgage are great resources if you have questions about qualifying and what down payment amount is required for each program type.

 No!
 We certainly love working with Realtors and will gladly partner with your agent if you have one.
 However, it is not required that you be represented by a real estate agent in order to purchase a home with us.
 Our neighborhood experts will walk you through the process every step of the way.

 On average, it takes about 6-7 months from the time you sign a purchase agreement to the time you can move into your new home.
 This time can vary based on the size and complexity of the home.
-Still, it’s important to remember with a new build that unexpected delays can and do take place, so always be prepared for this and don’t make firm plans around your estimated settlement timeframe… just in case!
+Still, it’s important to remember with a new build that unexpected delays can and do take place, so always be prepared for this and don’t make firm plans (such as hiring movers or breaking your lease) based your estimated settlement timeframe too early in the process… just in case!
 We try very hard to keep on schedule, but delays can take the form of government/permitting holdups, bad weather, or unforeseen material or labor shortages.

 Looking to move faster?
 We do have homes with shorter move-in time frames in most neighborhoods.
 Please see our Quick Move-In page for more information!